Inspire-com/candidate-python-exercise/README.md

 ### Gotchas

-For the sake of fairness, I (Philip) haven't just written the exercise, I've also completed it.
-Here's some things I had to figure out:
+Some things that you may find helpful while doing this exercise:

  * sqlite3.Row is great, but doesn't convert to a dict without a little help.
  * For security purposes, Bottle will treat `return {...}` as a JSON response, but not `return [...]`.
-I learned a lot about [JSON hijacking](http://haacked.com/archive/2009/06/25/json-hijacking.aspx/) when writing the exercise.
+This is to prevent [JSON hijacking](http://haacked.com/archive/2009/06/25/json-hijacking.aspx/).
  * `db.cursor().execute(sql, args)` _always_ takes args as a tuple (or other iterable), not an `*args` expansion.

 ### Contributing